top of page

 As Master of Ceremonies (MC) at an event, you have an important role to play.
 You control the timing and sequence of events, and ensure the program goes ahead without a hitch.
 Without an MC, the event has no structure or flow, and no entertainment!

 Hosting an event can be a daunting task.
-Some people are at ease in the spotlight and appear born for the role.
+Some people are at ease in the spotlight, like one of our favourite MCs, Nathan Cassar and appear born for the role.
 For others, a few butterflies are normal - especially the first time.

 But a little preparation can make all the difference.
 Here are some expert tips to help you host your next event - and enjoy the excitement a whole lot more!